3 economists awarded Nobel for work on real-world experiments - KTVZ

 Angrist and Imbens helped advance the use of natural studies by showing what conclusions about causation can be drawn from them.

-“The framework they created has radically changed how researchers approach empirical questions using data from natural experiments or randomised field experiments,” the Royal Swedish Academy of Sciences said.
+“The framework they created has radically changed how researchers approach empirical questions using data from natural experiments or randomized field experiments,” the Royal Swedish Academy of Sciences said.

 The-CNN-Wire